Should I Choose a Portable Wheelchair Lift or a Permanent One?

 Portable units can be much more flexible than permanent lifts.

 However, your choice will depend on several factors, including:

 - Your type of facility

 - How the lift will be used (and who will use it)

 Portable lifts can be especially useful for event-driven locations, such as performance stages.
 “Event-driven” means the space will need to be accessible only at specific times for specific occasions.
 If your facility has a stage or raised event area, a portable lift may be perfect.

-In spaces that serve several functions, such as school cafetoriums, these units can offer great flexibility.
+In spaces that serve several functions, such as school cafetoriums, portable units can offer great flexibility.
 They can also provide one simple solution to venues with more than one stage, or with a portable stage (especially one that can be set to different heights).

 Historic preservation projects present a unique case.
 Portable lifts may be the only realistic choice to provide ADA access while maintaining the site in its original state.
-Keep in mind that the height limit is typically about 5 feet.
+Keep in mind that the height limit of portables is typically about 5 feet.